 Application Form: The first step is to fill out the application form available either online or at the respective institutions offering the course.
 Some universities might also require you to submit documents like your MBBS degree, proof of internship, and medical registration.

-Entrance Exams: Admission to the DCH in Pediatrics course is often based on entrance exams, such as NEET PG.
+Entrance Exams: Admission to the DCH in Pediatrics course is primarily based on NEET PG 2026 scores (conducted by NBEMS).
 However, some institutions may offer admission based on merit, depending on their criteria.
 It's important to check the specific admission guidelines of the colleges you are applying to.

 Merit-Based Selection: For some institutions, the DCH in Pediatrics fees in private colleges may be higher, and in such cases, colleges may choose to admit students based on merit rather than entrance exams.
 Ensure that you understand the merit criteria and required scores for these colleges.